incubyte/incubyte.github.io/content/blog/are-you-saboteur.md

 image = "/images/2023/01/sabotage.jpg"
 slug = "simple-sabotage"
 tags = ["Modernization"]
-title = "Are you unknowingly sabotaging your organizational goals?"
+title = "Are you sabotaging your organizational goals?"
 +++
-# Are you sabotaging your organization's goals without knowing it?

 I recently came across [Simple Sabotage Field Manual](https://www.gutenberg.org/cache/epub/26184/pg26184-images.html).
-What struck me was you do not need bombs and explosives to start sabotage.
+What struck me was you do not need bombs and explosives to start sabotaging.
 Many small actions that can cause delays, untidiness, and losses are also sabotage attempts.
 Do you see any parallels between the excerpts of the white paper and organizational behavior where you work?

 When you see the list in the context of software modernization, it's clear that software modernization doesn't just have to do with the tech but also the mode of operation of every team and organization as a whole.
 If you want to get better at something, you will also have to change your habits; otherwise, you are unintentionally sabotaging your org's goals!

-Following is the list of simple sabotage guidelines, cherry-picked by me from the paper.
+Following is the list of simple sabotage guidelines, cherry-picked from the paper.

-## General Interference with Organizations and Production
+### General Interference with Organizations and Production
-### Organizations and Conferences
+#### Organizations and Conferences
 1. Insist on doing everything through “channels.”
 Never permit short-cuts to be taken in order to expedite decisions.
 2. Make “speeches.”
 Talk as frequently as possible and at great length.
 Illustrate your “points” by long anecdotes and accounts of personal experiences.
 Never hesitate to make a few appropriate “patriotic” comments.
 3. When possible, refer all matters to committees, for “further study and consideration.”
 Attempt to make the committees as large as possible—never less than five.